 Documentary requirements for Products of Animal Origin (POAO) Fish and Fishery Products - GB to NI:

-Fish and fishery product consignments, will need to enter via a NI Point of Entry (POE) and be accompanied by the following information:
+Fish and fishery product consignments, will need to enter via a NI Sanitary and Phytosanitary (SPS) Inspection Facility and be accompanied by the following information:

 Sign up for The Trader Support Service (TSS) to get advice on EORI numbers and moving goods between GB and NI.
 The service is free if you trade with Northern Ireland.
 You can also access DAERA’s TSS information flyers here.